-Atazanavir/Ritonavir or Atazanavir/Cobicistat
+Atazanavir/Ritonavir (ATV/r) or Atazanavir/Cobicistat (ATV/c)

 - The CASTLE study compared once-daily ATV/r (300/100 mg) with twice-daily LPV/r (400/100 mg), each in combination with TDF/FTC.
-In this open-label, non-inferiority study, the 2 regimens showed similar virologic and CD4 responses at 48 weeks30 and at 96 weeks.77 - The ACTG A5202 study compared open-label ATV/r and EFV, each given in combination with placebo-controlled TDF/FTC or ABC/3TC.
-Efficacy was similar in the ATV/r and EFV groups.65 In a separate analysis, women assigned to ATV/r were found to have a higher risk of virologic failure than women assigned to EFV or men assigned to ATV/r.78 - In a study comparing ATV/r plus TDF/FTC to EVG/c/TDF/FTC, virologic suppression rates through 144 weeks were similar in the two groups.55 - ACTG A5257, a large randomized open-label trial, compared ATV/r with DRV/r or RAL, each given with TDF/FTC.
-At week 96, all 3 regimens had similar virologic efficacy.
-However, a significantly higher proportion of patients in the ATV/r arm discontinued randomized treatment because of adverse events, mostly for elevated indirect bilirubin/jaundice or gastrointestinal toxicities.
+In this open-label, noninferiority study, the 2 regimens showed similar virologic and CD4 responses at 96 weeks.86 - The ACTG A5202 study compared open-label ATV/r and EFV, each given in combination with placebo-controlled TDF/FTC or ABC/3TC.
+Efficacy was similar in the ATV/r and EFV groups.
+72 In a separate analysis, women assigned to receive ATV/r were found to have a higher risk of virologic failure than women assigned to receive EFV or men assigned to receive ATV/r.
+87 - In a study comparing ATV/r plus TDF/FTC to EVG/c/TDF/FTC, virologic suppression rates through 144 weeks were similar in the two groups.63 - In ACTG A5257, a significantly higher proportion of patients in the ATV/r arm discontinued randomized treatment because of adverse events, mostly for elevated indirect bilirubin/jaundice or gastrointestinal toxicities.
 Lipid changes in participants in the ATV/r and DRV/r arms were similar.
-Bone mineral density decreased to a greater extent in participants in the ATV/r and DRV/r arms than in participants in the RAL arm.4 - The Gilead Study 114 enrolled 692 treatment-naive patients.
-All patients received TDF/FTC and ATV, and were randomized to receive either RTV or COBI as PK enhancers.
+BMD decreased to a greater extent in participants in the ATV/r and DRV/r arms than in participants in the RAL arm.8 - In the Gilead Study 114, all patients received TDF/FTC and ATV, and were randomized to receive either RTV or COBI as PK enhancers.
 Both RTV and COBI were given as a separate pill with matching placebos.
-At 48 weeks, similar percentages of patients achieved virologic suppression, had adverse events, and changes in serum creatinine and indirect bilirubin levels.79
+Through 144 weeks, the percentage of patients who achieved virologic suppression was similar in both study arms.
+The percentage of treatment discontinuing adverse events and changes in serum creatinine and indirect bilirubin levels were comparable.
+89

-• The main adverse effect associated with ATV/c or ATV/r is reversible indirect hyperbilirubinemia, with or without jaundice or scleral icterus, but without concomitant hepatic transaminase elevations.

-- Nephrolithiasis, 80-82 nephrotoxicity, 83 and cholelithiasis 84 have also been reported in patients who received ATV, with or without RTV. - Both ATV/c and ATV/r can cause gastrointestinal side effects including diarrhea.
+- The main adverse effect associated with ATV/c or ATV/r is reversible indirect hyperbilirubinemia, with or without jaundice or scleral icterus, but without concomitant hepatic transaminase elevations.
+The risk for treatment-limiting indirect hyperbilirubinemia is greatest for patients who carry two UGT1A1 decreased-function alleles.90 - Nephrolithiasis, 91-93 nephrotoxicity, 94 and cholelithiasis 95 have also been reported in patients who received ATV, with or without RTV. - Both ATV/c and ATV/r can cause gastrointestinal side effects including diarrhea.

 - ATV/c and ATV/r are dosed once daily and with food. - ATV requires acidic gastric pH for dissolution.
-As a result, concomitant use of drugs that raise gastric pH (e.g., antacids, H2 antagonists, and particularly PPIs) may impair absorption of ATV.
-Table 19a provides recommendations for use of ATV/c or ATV/r with these agents. - ATV/c and ATV/r are potent CYP3A4 inhibitors and may have significant interactions with other medications metabolized through this same pathway (see Drug Interaction section). - ATV/c coadministered with TDF/FTC is not recommended for patients with CrCl <70 mL/min.
+As a result, concomitant use of drugs that raise gastric pH (eg, antacids, H2 antagonists, and particularly proton pump inhibitors [PPIs]) may impair absorption of ATV.
+Table 19a provides recommendations for use of ATV/c or ATV/r with these agents. - ATV/c and ATV/r are potent CYP3A4 inhibitors and may have significant interactions with other medications that are metabolized through this same pathway (see Drug Interactions).